spacetelescope/jwst/docs/jwst/photom/main.rst

 If the SRCTYPE keyword is not present or is set to "UNKNOWN", the default behavior is to treat it as a uniform/extended source.

-The combination of the scalar conversion factor, and the 2-D response values are then applied to the science data, including the SCI and ERR arrays, as well as the variance (VAR_POISSON, VAR_RNOISE, and VAR_FLAT) arrays.
+The combination of the scalar conversion factor and the 2-D response values are then applied to the science data, including the SCI and ERR arrays, as well as the variance (VAR_POISSON, VAR_RNOISE, and VAR_FLAT) arrays.
 The correction values are multiplied into the SCI and ERR arrays, and the square